Sneaky Eaters

 Project Brief

 Growing up in Indonesia, food is a form of celebration, comfort, and family.
 There's a saying," If you don't eat the rice it will cry!" and I think about this every time I see unfinished food.
-With environmental issues like food waste, this is an issue everyone is well aware of and contributes to daily.
-In the case of college students, the odds are stacked against them: this might be their first time living alone, eating at dining halls and learning how to meal plan.
-With this target audience in mind, I asked myself how I could evoke hope and empowerment in regards to reducing their food waste.
-The campaign, Sneaky Eaters, consists of 2D elements, 3D elements and an app.
+With college students as my target audience, I asked myself how I could evoke hope and empowerment in regards to reducing their food waste.

 Background